Stock events for Cal-Maine Foods, Inc. (CALM)

 Overview of Cal-Maine Foods, Inc.’s business

-Cal-Maine Foods, Inc. is the largest producer and distributor of fresh shell eggs in the United States, operating within the agribusiness sector with a vertically integrated business model.
-The company's products include conventional and specialty eggs, as well as broken shell egg products, marketed under various brand names and serving a broad customer base.
+Cal-Maine Foods is the largest producer and distributor of fresh shell eggs in the United States, operating within the food/beverage sector.
+The company offers conventional and specialty eggs, and is expanding into value-added egg products.
+Its products are sold under various brand names.

 CALM’s Geographic footprint